genomics-in-healthcare/genomics-in-healthcare.github.io/research/index.md

 <div class="col-md-7 order-md-2">

-We are currently developing deep learning algorithms and large foundational language models for application in biomedical research.
+We are currently developing **<span style="color:blue; font-weight:bold; font-style:italic;">deep learning</span>** algorithms and **<span style="color:blue; font-weight:bold; font-style:italic;">genomic foundational models</span>** for application in biomedical research.
 Our focus is on addressing critical challenges in genetics and molecular biology, such as noncoding gene regulation and genome-wide association studies.
 In our clinical research initiatives, we further harness these AI methodologies—particularly large language models—to automatically generate treatment strategies based on refined disease classifications and molecular markers.
 - Genomic Foundation Models
 - Specific models regarding different genomic problems
 </div>